Note to the Reader

 6.123 The Keyword Strategy was the least used

 The key word technique was the least used technique by both classes and was not ranked as helpful as the other kinds of word information by either of the classes.This lends support to the findings by Nakamura (2002) and Schmitt (1997) that the keyword technique is not frequently used by Japanese learners.
-This is a little misleading though, as some learners made good use of the keyword method and other learners did not.
-Please click here to see how the learners used the keyword method.

 6.124 Almost all entries had an L1 translation